venom90/venom90/README.md

 # Hello, There! 👋

-I'm Tirumal Rao, a passionate self-taught full stack web developer from India.
+I'm venom90 (alias), a passionate self-taught full stack web developer from India.

 ## 🙋‍♂️ About Me